It's here! Browse the 2024 Penguin Christmas gift guide

 Robert Harris:

-I think that because I think it's about the relationship between these two characters and you can cut.
-I think in essence it's quite a simple story and it's very beautiful locations.
+I think that because I think it's about the relationship between these two characters and I think in essence it's quite a simple story and it's very beautiful locations.
 Her family had these great country houses in Cheshire and on the coast near Hollyhead, and so it's sort of quite glamorous, I think.
 I don't think one wants to get into the real detail of the First World War and the progress towards it.
 I feel that if you could get the right casting, the right director, it would be best as a film.
 I may be wrong, to be honest.
-Let's face it, at Kingsley Amos's advice, take the money and run Remains not a bad one for an author.
+Let's face it, at Kingsley Amis' advice, take the money and run remains not a bad one for an author.

 Rihanna Dhillon: